A Historic Rockland Residence

 While the property served as a private residence for some twenty years, it’s history as an Inn and hospitality center has been much longer.
 After taking over the property from Cpt.
 Lindsey in 1857, T.B.
 Severance maintained the property as an inn, filling the 25 rooms for $1.50 a night, for some time.

 In the 1920s the Inn suffered damage from a fire and the top floor was removed.
-Shortly after, the property was purchased by The Camden & Rockland Water Company.
+Shortly after, the property was purchased by The Camden & Rockland Water Company with major renovations to the facade in 1923.
 The property was primarily used as office space after the purchase.